EOSLaoMao/BankofStaked-CE/README.md

 #### 2. Creditor Table

-`Creditors` are the real ones who delegate&undelegate.
-When a valid transfer happens, the contract will try to find `is_active` creditor to do an auto delegation using that creditor account.
+`Creditors` are the actual accounts who delegate and undelegate.
+When a valid transfer happens, the contract will try to find `active` creditor to do an auto delegation using that creditor account.

 ```
 account			account_name;